EXMURO – 2026 Programming

 Website

-The EXMURO Public Space is an open creative venue for everyone, located at Place Royale, in the heart of Québec City’s historic districts and just steps away from major tourist attractions.
+EXMURO’s Public Space is a creative venue open to everyone, located in Place Royale, in the heart of Québec City’s historic districts and just steps away from its main tourist attractions.

-It’s the perfect starting point for your visit, and an invitation to continue your exploration by discovering the public artworks scattered throughout the city.
-Keep your eyes open and let yourself be amazed as you wander.
+It is the perfect starting point for your visit and an ideal way to extend your experience by exploring the public artworks scattered throughout the city.
+Keep your eyes open and allow yourself to be amazed as you wander.

 CEMENT ECLIPSES